 This programme is focussed on understanding the effects of human activity on rivers and groundwater systems to allow better predictions and inform more sustainable water allocation decisions that benefit ecosystems and communities.

-- Relationships between river flows, variability and environmental attributes and values for water allocation decisions are investigated.
+- Investigate relationships between river flows, variability and environmental attributes and values to inform water allocation decisions.

-- Understanding how different river flows maintain the in-stream physical environment and ecosystems.
+- Understand how different river flows maintain the in-stream physical environment and ecosystems.

-- Developing improved, more accurate and holistic methods for setting minimum flows for biota (e.g. sports fish).
+- Develop improved, more accurate and holistic methods for setting minimum flows for biota (e.g. sports fish).

-- Producing tools that assess effects on in-stream biota and reliability of water-supply of complex resource development across catchments and regions.
-These address the cumulative effects of multiple water uses, flow rules, water storage and climate change on waterways and take reliabilty, and alternative scenarios to assess large scale water management options.
+- Produce tools that assess effects on in-stream biota and reliability of water-supply of complex resource development across catchments and regions.
+These address the cumulative effects of multiple water uses, flow rules, water storage and climate change on waterways and take reliability, and alternative scenarios to assess large scale water management options.

-- Determining flow-dependent Maori cultural values in waterways and assisting iwi participation in water management.
+- Determine flow-dependent Maori cultural values in waterways and assist iwi participation in water management.

-- Methods to maintain physical habitat quality in managed rivers, including flushing of nuisance algae are developed.
+- Develop methods to maintain physical habitat quality in managed rivers, including flushing of nuisance algae.